-- If you received DACA before and your DACA expired on or after September 5, 2016, you can still submit your DACA request as renewal.
+- If you received DACA before and your DACA expires before 2020, you can still submit your DACA request as renewal.

 - If you have never had DACA before, you may not submit an application now.
 Only people who have had DACA at some point in the past can submit a renewal application.

 - USCIS will handle the processing of DACA cases with more than 150 days left before expiration.
 USCIS encourages DACA recipients to complete their renewal application during the 120-150 day window before expiration to provide enough time for processing and to avoid a lapse in their DACA.

 Know Your Rights Everyone

 Both documented and undocumented persons have rights in this country.
 Visit one of our offices & talk to a LUPE immigration services provider to understand your legal options and if you might be eligible for another immigration benefit.
 Click here for more information